Informatica-EIC/REST-API-Samples/python/README.md

 * verify that python is installed - v3.6+
 * Create a new VSCode/pycharm/Eclipse Project and import/use the files in the python folder (not the java folder)
 * Ensure EDC is running while executing the samples - try/except code will catch & immediately exit
+* best practice is to use a virtual environment with python
+  * e.g. python -m venv .edcvenv
+  * and then
+    * source .edcvenv/bin/activate (for linux/macox)
+    * .edcvenv/Scripts/activate.ps1 (for windows powershell)
+      Note:  you may need to execute `Set-ExecutionPolicy unrestricted` for powershell (run powershell as administrator to do this)
+    * .edcvenv/Scripts/activate.bat (windows cmd)
+  * after activating - pip install -r requirements.txt (will install any packages referecned in requierments .txt file - including requests)
 * you may need to install python pakages like requests if you get a message like `ImportError: No module named requests`
   * ```
     sudo pip install requests